-The African Academy of Sciences (AAS) is implementing the African Science Technology and Innovation (STI) Priority Setting programme, which is engaging Africa’s science leaders, policy stakeholders and partners to identify top scientific priorities that, if addressed, offer the highest return on investment for Africa’s sustainable development.
+The Alliance for Accelerating Excellence in Science in Africa (AESA), a platform of the African Academy of Sciences and African Union Development Agency (AUDA-NEPAD) is implementing the African Science Technology and Innovation (STI) Priority Setting programme, which is engaging Africa’s science leaders, policy stakeholders and partners to identify top scientific priorities that, if addressed, offer the highest return on investment for Africa’s sustainable development.
 Over a five-year period, the programme will be developing, publishing and disseminating a set of position papers on STI priorities for Africa.
 In this Q&A, AAS Senior Programme Manager for the Postdoctoral Programmes, Dr Judy Omumbo, details the process for setting Research and Development priorities for climate change and why African scientists should take a front seat in tackling this global phenomenon.

 Why should Africa prioritise climate change?